 Background on Hilton Timeshares

 The timeshare company Hilton Grand Vacations has allegedly been making robocalls to phone numbers without obtaining the prior consent of the recipients.
 This problem first came to light when Telephone Science Corp. reported receiving 11,450 autodial robocalls.
 These calls were made to so-called “honeypot” phone numbers.
 The numbers were purposely created to lure robocallers in violation of the TCPA.
 Telephone Science Corp. set up a network of 200,000 phone numbers to detect and track robocalls.
 If true, this report shows that Hilton Grand Vacations has been making unsolicited robocalls.
 These 11,450 calls were just those that were reported by Telephone Science Corp.
 Hilton Grand Vacations may have made more unsolicited calls.
+However, more recently, it is important to know that many of these calls are from someone posing as Hilton but are really just scammers.

 Hilton Grand Vacations Company is a subsidiary of Hilton Worldwide, a multinational hotel and hospitality company.
 Hilton Grand Vacations is a major seller of timeshares.
 Members jointly own resort villas for a limited period of time at many of Hilton’s resort locations.